 In STEP, S stands for SEE –

-What is it about looking (e.g., observing art) that is drawing the attention of researchers in the field of education?
-Is there a link between looking and cognition?
-How can looking promote broader thinking skills that facilitate learning?
-Why do developmental psychologists and academics in the field of education like Howard Gardner contend arts to be a matter of the mind?
+What is it about ‘looking’ at art in museums that’s drawing the attention of researchers in the educational field?
+Is there any link between looking and cognition?
+In what ways can art observation promote broader thinking skills that facilitate learning?
+Why do developmental psychologists and academics in the field of education like Howard Gardner contend art to be a matter of the mind?

 In STEP, T stands for think – creatively & critically.